Guest Posts

 Below, we have mentioned the characteristics and highlights of each lake that you witness on the Kashmir Great Lakes trek.
 Take a look!

-The Lakes of Kashmir Great Lakes Trek:
+List of The Alpine Lakes You’ll Cross on the Kashmir Great Lakes Trek

 Vishansar Lake